The

 The Human Kind Project came from that experience.

-It was a way for medical professionals — especially the ones who have already tried everything, including vacations — to step into a completely different world for a moment of their lives and come back changed.
+It was a way for medical professionals — especially the ones who have already tried everything, including vacations and breaks — to step into a completely different world for a moment of their lives and come back changed.
 Even just a little.

 -----